ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 ## Ordering and management
 {: #mcv-archi-overview-order}

-Mission Critical Workloads instances are intended to be primarily ordered and managed by IBM GTS or by specific customer personnel as part of a GTS managed Services Engagement.
+Mission Critical Workloads instances are intended to be primarily ordered and managed by IBM GTS or by specific customer personnel as part of an IBM GTS managed Services Engagement.

-Support is provided by GTS and the {{site.data.keyword.vmwaresolutions_short}} Devops team.
+Support is provided by an IBM GTS and the {{site.data.keyword.vmwaresolutions_short}} Devops team.

 Initial provision and configuration are provided by {{site.data.keyword.vmwaresolutions_short}} automation, along with the ability to scale-up and scale-down capacity.

-Day 2 operation and management activities are not part of the automation process and are the responsibility of GTS or customer personnel.
+Day 2 operation and management activities are not part of the automation process and are the responsibility of IBM GTS or customer personnel.
 Day 2 operation and management activities include:

 * Monitoring
 * Management and operation